 The resolution of the issue lies in multi-stakeholder engagements (See Figure 14) and the adoption of new policies that focus on sustainable livelihoods.
 Stakeholders came together to trash out the challenges around the shared object of sustainable livelihoods.
-Figures 10-13 demonstrate sketches of the activity systems that influence unemployment.
+Figures 10 - 13 demonstrate sketches of the activity systems that influence unemployment.

 These are young South Africans who have matriculated, and some are graduates but have never been employed.
 They have stared the indignity of unemployment in the face.

-They have been very vocal about the

-They have been very vocal about the unemployment situation in Makhanda and South Africa and took action to alleviate the situation through pursuing avenues for sustainable livelihoods.
+They have been very vocal about the unemployment situation in Makhanda and South Africa and have taken action to alleviate the situation by pursuing avenues for sustainable livelihoods.
 These are jobseekers.